habanoz/pgp-sign-verify/README.md

 # pgp-sign-verify
-PGP signing and verifying based on BouncyCastle
+Java PGP signing and verifying based on BouncyCastle